 - The public’s perception of Tommy John surgery may be incorrect with regard to the indications, operative technique, risks, recovery time, and benefits obtained from the procedure.”(9)

 They developed a questionnaire to measure an individual’s perception of Tommy John’s surgery.
 189 players, 15 coaches, and 31 parents completed questionnaires.
 Data were calculated and statistical analysis was performed.

 - An incredible 30% of coaches, 37% of parents, 51% of high school athletes, and 26% of collegiate athletes believed that Tommy John surgery should be performed on players without elbow injury to enhance performance.

-- Thirty-one percent of coaches, 28% of players, and 25% of parents did not believe number of pitches thrown to be a risk factor, and 38% of coaches, 29% of players, and 25% of parents did not relate pitch type (eg, curve balls) with risk of injury.
+- Thirty-one percent of coaches, 28% of players, and 25% of parents did not believe the number of pitches thrown to be a risk factor, and 38% of coaches, 29% of players, and 25% of parents did not relate pitch type (eg, curveballs) with risk of injury.

-- Many players (28%) and coaches (20%) believed that performance would be enhanced beyond pre-injury level.
+- Many players (28%) and coaches (20%) believed that performance would be enhanced beyond the pre-injury level.

 - Individuals underestimated the time required to return to competition.
 Twenty-four percent of players, 20% of coaches, and 44% of parents believed that return would occur in less than nine months.

 Here is what the researchers concluded: